Code-Blender-7/Image-Converter/development-logs/log_006-Adding-rich-prompt-decision.md

 #### UPDATE

 The rich.prompt will not be in the model nor view.
 The Confirm is instead to be used on the controller.
+It will inherit the class from view onto a variable.
+After that, the variable from view will be imported to the Controller.